caterpillarproject/oldwebsite/science/index.md

 ## Initial Conditions

-Although we adopt a modified version of MUSIC (v1.51), we include here for completeness our parameter file for our parent simulation from which all *Caterpillar* halos were extracted.
+Although we adopt a modified version of <span style="font-family:Courier">MUSIC</span> (v1.51), we include here for completeness our parameter file for our parent simulation from which all *Caterpillar* halos were extracted.

 {% highlight Bash %}
 [setup]